Hawken's STEMM program for sophomores, juniors and seniors provides guided research in Science, Technology, Engineering, Math and Medicine.

 Students have presented their research at the Hawken’s annual Research Symposium, Northeast Ohio Science and Engineering Fair, the Intel Science and Engineering Fair, and Siemens.
 One student’s work was published in the World Journal for Pediatric and Congenital Heart Surgery; another presented his research on “The Effect of Neutral Spaces in a Markov Chain Model of Bacterial Evolution” at the 2014 European Conference on Mathematical and Theoretical Biology in Gothenburg, Sweden.

 Approximately 90 students are currently involved in Hawken’s STEMM program.
-Each year for the past five years, numerous Hawken students have garnered grand prizes and first and second place awards at the Northeast Ohio Science and Engineering Fair.
-Since 2010, five grand prize winners from Hawken have received all-expense paid trips to the Intel Science and Engineering Fair.
+In recent years, numerous Hawken students have garnered grand prizes and first and second place awards at the Northeast Ohio Science and Engineering Fair.
+Since 2010, six grand prize winners from Hawken have received all-expense paid trips to the Intel Science and Engineering Fair.